seng438-winter-2023/seng438-a5-D0tzi/seng438-a5-team_number.md

 <h3>3 plots for MTTFmin, twice and half of it for your test data</h3>
 <h3>Explain your evaluation and justification of how you decide the MTTFmin</h3>
 <h3>A discussion on the advantages and disadvantages of RDC</h3>

+Advantages of RDC:
+ * Allows for estimation of the minimum and average MTTF.
+ * Provides a clear visual representation of the required reliability level and whether or not that level is reached.
+ * Can be used to compare the reliability levels of systems.
+Disadvantages of RDC:
+ * Results can be skewed by outliers
+ * Without a significant amount of data the results can be inaccurate
+ * Does not account for the fact that the failure rate can change over time.

 #

 # Comparison of Results